Daniel-VDM/Coreference-Annotator/README.md

 # Antecedent Coreference Resolver

-**This script finds the antecedent for each pronoun in a given dataframe using a Logistic Regression Model.**
+**This script finds the antecedent for each pronoun in a given data set using a Logistic Regression Model.**

 *Dependencies:* Scipy, Sklearn and NLTK